-“At the end of the day, achieving equity is the only way I think to achieve humanity in this world we live in,” said Dr. Augustine M.K Choi, the Stephen and Suzanne Dean of Weill Cornell Medicine.
+“At the end of the day, achieving equity is the only way, I think, to achieve humanity in this world we live in,” said Dr. Augustine M.K Choi, the Stephen and Suzanne Weiss Dean of Weill Cornell Medicine.
 “This celebration brings our physicians, scientists, educators, administrators and community members together.
 We are all committed to this cause of greater equity, diversity and inclusion in academic medicine and health care.”

 Dr. Maria Lame, an assistant professor of clinical emergency medicine, was awarded the Bruce Laine Ballard, M.D.
 Award for Excellence in Mentorship.
 The award recognizes faculty members who have demonstrated a commitment to improving student life and fostering a nurturing and supportive environment where students are able to thrive and succeed.
 Dr. Lame helped create and is associate director of the DiversifiED Summer Apprenticeship Program, which exposes college students who are from groups traditionally underrepresented in medicine (URiM) to the medical field.
 Dr. Lame also created a sponsorship program for URiM medical students who are visiting Weill Cornell for emergency medicine sub-internships.